Data extracted in March 2026

 Fewer marriages, fewer divorces

-Since 1964 (the first year for which data are available), the crude marriage rate in the EU has declined by more than 50 % in relative terms (from 8.0 per 1 000 persons in 1964 to 3.9 in 2021).
-The downward trend is interrupted by some intermediate peaks in 1989 (6.4), 2000 (5.2), 2007 (5.0) and 2018 (4.5).
-The decrease observed between 2019 (4.3 per 1 000 persons) and 2020 in the crude marriage rate could be interpreted as one of the signs of the effect of the COVID-19 pandemic on the EU population development.
-After, an increase can be observed in the crude marriage rate to reach 3.9 in 2021.
-At the same time, the crude divorce rate has essentially doubled, increasing from 0.8 per 1 000 persons in 1964 to 1.7 in 2021.
-The divorce rate peaked in 2006 (2.1) and has been decreasing slightly since then.
-Part of this increase may be due to the fact that in several EU Member States divorce was legalised during this period (for example, in Italy, Spain, Ireland and Malta).
+Since 1964 (the first year for which data are available), the crude marriage rate in the EU has declined by more than 50% in relative terms (from 8.0 per 1 000 persons in 1964 to 3.9 in 2024).
+The downward trend was interrupted by some intermediate peaks in 1989 (6.4 per 1 000 persons), 2000 (5.2), 2007 (5.0) and 2018 (4.5).
+The substantial decrease observed between 2019 (4.3 per 1 000 persons) and 2020 (3.2) in the crude marriage rate could be interpreted as an effect of the COVID-19 pandemic, representing a fall of almost 25%.
+Since then, a slight increase can be observed in the crude marriage rate, estimated at 3.9 in 2024.
+Over the same extended period, the crude divorce rate has essentially doubled, increasing from 0.8 per 1 000 persons in 1964 to 1.6 in 2024.
+The divorce rate peaked in 2006 (2.1 per 1 000 persons) and has been declining slightly since then.
+Part of this increase may be due to the fact that divorce was legalised in several EU countries during this period (for example, in Italy, Spain, Ireland and Malta).
+The beginning of the COVID-19 pandemic seems to have impacted the divorce rate as well, as can be seen by the slight drop taking place between 2019 and 2020.
+Nevertheless, the decrease in the crude divorce rate was far less pronounced (about 10%) than the one observed for the crude marriage rate.
+Since then, that value has remained almost unchanged.

 (per 1 000 persons)